 -- Deleting files created by other Windows 98 or Windows Me tools.

--- Removing optional Windows 98 or Windows Me components that you do not use.
+-- Removing optional Windows 98 or Windows Me components that you do

 -- Removing installed programs that you do not use.